-- Carry out research in local archives.
+- Carrying out research in local archives.

-- Create touring and online exhibitions.
+- Creating touring and online exhibitions.

 Requiem moves molto vivace – click here.